kyma-incubator/compass/docs/architecture/labeling.md

 # Labeling

-The following documents describes the labeling feature.
+The following document describes the labeling feature.

 ## Requirements

-- Creating, Reading and deleting all labels within tenant
+- Creating, reading and deleting all labels within tenant
 - Defining `scenarios` label values and using them for labeling Applications and Runtimes
 - Reading all label keys for tenant
 - Validating label values against JSON schema / type